-The Crop Protection Network is currently supported by the North Central Soybean Research Program (NCSRP), the United Soybean Board (USB), the Grain Farmers of Ontario (GFO), the U.S Wheat and Barley Scab Initiative, and the North Central Integrated Pest Management (NC-IPM) Center.
-Institutions partnering with the CPN are listed below.
+The Crop Protection Network is supported by the the United Soybean Board (USB), North Central Soybean Research Program (NCSRP), the Grain Farmers of Ontario (GFO), the U.S Wheat and Barley Scab Initiative, and the North Central Integrated Pest Management (NC-IPM) Center.
 All Land Grant Universities involved and the NC-IPM Center are also supported by the United States Department of Agriculture National Institute of Food and Agriculture (USDA NIFA).

 The United Soybean Board works with honesty and integrity to achieve maximum value for the U.S. soybean farmer’s checkoff investments.
 Maximizing profit opportunities for U.S. soybean farmers by investing and leveraging soybean checkoff resources.